r97looke/BTSECryptoMarketList/README.md

 # BTSECryptoMarketList

+## Special Note

+### The code is development on macOS Ventura, Xcode 14.3.1 and test on iOS 16.4

 ## List Crypto Market List Price Feature Specs

 ### Story: User request to see the crypto market list and it's price